Skip to main content

 Kubernetes environment settings

-The next section defines the settings for the kubernetes environment.
+The next section defines the settings for the Kubernetes environment.

 ## Kubernetes general settings